Customizing your PHP settings with DreamPress

 Overview

-To customize your PHP settings, create a file named .user.ini in your website's directory.
+To customize your PHP settings, you create a file named .user.ini in your website's directory.
 For example:

 /home/username/example.com